-In reality most ward rounds are somewhere between these extremes.43 ensuring that a ward round is maximally educational needs thought and planning.
-44 A reasonable compromise is to use one or two patients for more protracted learning – e.g. with a medical student presenting, and the rest of the patients receiving a more ‘professional’ round.
+In reality most ward rounds are somewhere between these extremes. ensuring that a ward round is maximally educational needs thought and planning.
+30 A reasonable compromise is to use one or two patients for more protracted learning – e.g. with a medical student presenting, and the rest of the patients receiving a more ‘professional’ round.
+Any patients that are going to be used for teaching should agree to this, and consent sought beforehand.
+If the patient is asked in front of a large team with the student about to speak, this is too intimidating to be considered willing consent.

 As the nature of medicine changes, with shorter lengths of stay, more community care, and an increase in day-case surgery- training the doctors of tomorrow in the management of chronic conditions is going to involve more work away from the wards than it did for us, doctors of yesterday.

-An area which we are currently investigating is how patients feel about teaching ward rounds.
-Whilst they may acknowledge the need to train doctors, the conversations, which can be tangential, may be frightening.
-Similarly openly questioning a patient’s management in their presence may undermine their faith in their healthcare team.
-There is no right answer as to how and where to conduct these conversations.
-Educationally, the consultant directly observing her junior conducting a round is outstanding from an educational perspective but can look bewildering to a patient.
+One excellent way of learning is the supervised round where the trainee leads the round under the supervision of a senior.
+However, it is important, as with all teaching to explain the process to the patient and obtain consent from them.

 Most ward round teaching focuses on training medical staff.
 In a multidisciplinary round this can have two negative consequences.
 Other team members may feel excluded and perhaps bored and the ward round will be prolonged, removing them from other tasks.
 Not surprisingly they may drift away and be less keen to attend in future.

-It is interesting that although there is some work on the educational value of ward rounds, none of this is patient focussed.We have started working on trying to make the ward round a positive educational experience for patients.
-Early results suggest that involving medical students in this produces multiple benefits.

-Valuing ward rounds?

-Ward rounds are valued, and are of benefit.
-Good ward rounds improve the use of resources and reduce a patient’s length of stay45.
-It is important to that an appropriate value is placed upon them.
-Everybody is responsible for this.
-The hospital authorities need to appreciate how much time a good ward round takes, including the preparation time- ensuring that patient information is up to date and available.
-All members of the ward round team need to have the requisite time acknowledged in their contracts46 .
-Appropriate space needs to be found to ensure that the patient feels comfortable and that there is room for all participants.
-Increasingly mobile computer access is available, introducing wi fi at respectable speeds seems a utopian dream in most hospitals.
+Finally, the patient remains overlooked by the literature.
+The patient experience should be considered both as being the vehicle for the education of others, but as importantly identifying what the patient can learn from the ward round.

 Conclusion

-Ward rounds are a crucial component of hospital life.
-It is too easy to perform a ward round in a certain way, because that is how it is always been done or because that is what is ‘expected.’
-Taking a step back and asking a few ‘whys’ could make us think about how we conduct our ward rounds and ask questions as to how we can make them better.47,48,49 This requires some change on the part of healthcare professionals, but equally importantly we need to engage hospital management so that we have the time and tools to do our job better.
+Ward rounds are a crucial part of hospital life.
+They form the focus for coordinating care of patients whilst providing wonderful opportunities for teaching and learning.
+Historically ward rounds often evolved in a way that may have satisfied some of the participants, most commonly the senior doctors, without paying too much attention to their structure.
+The last few years have seen a welcome wellspring of interest in this area although there is still much to understand, especially what it is that patients want from the ward round.

+There are too many conflicting requirements to envisage a realistic perfect ward round.
+This does not mean that the ward rounds that we conduct or participate in cannot improve for the benefit of all of the participants, especially our patients.
+There is always much to be gained from looking at our practice and asking why things happen as they do, and what changes, often simple ones, could make things better.

 Key Points

-Medical research has largely neglected one of our most powerful tools -the ward round.
+Medical research has largely neglected the ward round.

-Many ward rounds follow a pattern established by habit – seen as a chore rather than an opportunity.

 The literature pays little or no attention to what patients want or expect from a ward round.